-Welcome to the Center for Writing and Learning Support at Pittsburgh Theological Seminary!
-We provide direct writing and learning support for all students in a constructive and enriching atmosphere.
-The CWLS also works collaboratively with the Office of Continuing Education to develop programs for ministers and other community leaders for both personal enrichment and vocational support.
-Additionally, we extend writing support to faculty.
-We are committed to assisting theological writers at every stage—not only as they seek excellence in their academic writing, but also as they endeavor to write for audiences beyond the academy.
+The mission of the Center for Writing and Learning Support is, first and foremost, to provide direct writing and learning support for all enrolled students in a constructive, creative, and collaborative atmosphere.
+We also support faculty and staff in their writing projects, and we contribute to the seminary’s own publications.
+We are committed to assisting theological writers at every stage—not only as they seek excellence in their academic writing, but also as they endeavor to write for audiences outside the Seminary’s gates.

-For students, these include individual and small group consultations both online and in-person, writing workshops about general writing issues or those particular to a specific class assignment, handouts on aspects of the writing process, links to helpful websites and bibliographic resources, bi-monthly Writers’ Gatherings, and much more.
+For students, these include individual and small group consultations both online and in-person, writing workshops about general writing issues or those particular to a specific class assignment, handouts on aspects of the writing process, links to helpful websites and bibliographic resources, Writers’ Gatherings, and much more.